mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 There, you can click on "Create an Account" to go to the creation page.

 After creating the account, you'll be met with an "onboarding" process.
-This is really simple, but we'll go over it anyways.
+This is really simple, but we'll go over it anyway.

 ### Step 2 : The playit onboarding process {#-step-2}